osmcode/osmium-tool/man/osmium-getparents.md

 only used to detect which objects to get.
 This might matter if there are different object versions in the different files.

-The *OSM-FILE* can not be a history file unless the **-H**, **--with-history** option is used.
-Then all versions of the objects will be copied to the output.
+The *OSM-FILE* can be a history file, then all matching versions of the objects will be copied to the output.

-If referenced objects are missing from the input file, the type and IDs of those objects is written out to STDERR at the end of the program unless the **-H**, **--with-history** option was given.

 This command will not work with negative IDs.